hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 No per parallel task usage records will be sent from execd to qmaster, which can significantly reduce load on qmaster when running large tightly integrated parallel jobs.

+Note: The setting only affects the usage reporting.
+It does not affect the monitoring of limits which is still based on the real usage of the job.

 ***USE_QSUB_GID***

 If this parameter is set to true, the primary group ID active when a job was submitted will be used as the primary